Symmetry protected gapless $Z_2$ spin liquids: Criteria for symmetry protected gapless spin liquids

+In summary, in the presence of a 2-fold rotational symmetry $C_2$ centered at a half-integer spin, the 3rd criterion dictates that spinon symmetry fractionalization (\ref{criterion 3:C2+TRS}) is incompatible with any gapped symmetric \ztsl.
+It also establishes the stability of gapless \ztsl s protected by such a $C_2$ rotational symmetry.

+Now that a $2n$-fold crystalline rotation $C_{2n}$ necessarily leads to a 2-fold rotation as shown in (\ref{C2n->C2_inversion}), our 3rd criterion (\ref{criterion 3:C2+TRS}) further leads to two criteria (\ref{criterion 3:n=odd})-(\ref{criterion 3:n=even}) for stable gapless \ztsl s, protected by a $2n$-fold rotation $C_{2n}$ centered at a half-integer spin.
+Specifically criterion (\ref{criterion 3:n=odd}) applies to $n=$~odd case, while criterion (\ref{criterion 3:n=even}) applies to $n=$~even case.

-In the following we apply the above criteria to a few simple examples, \ie $Z_2$ spin liquids on square, triangular and kagome lattice with $U(1)$ spin rotation, time reversal and space group symmetries.
+In the following we apply the above three criteria (\ref{criterion 1: two mirrors}), (\ref{criterion 2:mirror+TRS}) and (\ref{criterion 3:C2+TRS}) to a few examples.
+These are \ztsl s of spin-$1/2$ systems on square, triangular and kagome lattices with $SU(2)$ spin rotation (it contains $U(1)_{{\bf S}^z}$ spin rotations as a subgroup), time reversal and space group symmetries.
+Among all classified symmetric \ztsl s in the Abrikosov-fermion representation, where $2S=1$ and partons $\{\phi_{{\bf r},\alpha}\equiv f_{{\bf r},\alpha}\}$ are fermions, we will show that a large part of them are gapless \ztsl s protected by certain crystalline symmetries.
+All symmetric gapped \ztsl s in the Abrikosov-fermion representation have their counterparts in the Schwinger-boson representation, where $2S=1$ and $\{\phi_{{\bf r},\alpha}\equiv b_{{\bf r},\alpha}\}$ are hard-core bosons.